mineadmin/doc-v3/docs/en/front/advanced/layout.md

 # Layout System

-MineAdmin 3.0's layout system is a flexible and powerful frontend layout solution that supports multiple layout modes and dynamic switching.
+The layout system in MineAdmin 3.0 is a flexible and powerful frontend layout solution that supports multiple layout modes and dynamic switching.
 Compared to version 2.0, the new layout system adopts a unified architectural design, with all layout logic centralized in the `src/layouts/index.tsx` file, providing better maintainability and extensibility.

 ## Layout Architecture Overview